asb219/evaluate-SOC-models/README.md

 * Contribution of MAOM to SOC stocks

-The main performance metrics are the RMSE and mean bias of model predictions with respect to the observed data from ISRaD.
+The main performance metrics are the root mean squared error and mean bias of model predictions with respect to the observed data from ISRaD.